 The research proposal examination will be administered by members of the Graduate Faculty who are familiar with the examinee’s chosen field of study.
-The examining committee may be a standing committee appointed by the academic home department or school or it may consist of a student’s advisory committee.
+The examining committee may be a standing committee appointed by the academic home department or college or it may consist of a student’s advisory committee.
 Any member of the graduate faculty may attend the oral examination as an observer.

 Satisfactory performance on the research proposal examination is required for students to maintain good progress toward completion of their degree.

 The research proposal examination should be administered prior to the end of the sixth academic-year semester in residence at Michigan Tech.
 It must be given no later than six years after enrollment.
-It should be given at least one academic-year semester before the final oral defense.

 The research undertaken as part of the doctoral degree program will be presented in the form of a dissertation that will be a permanent acquisition of the library.
 Any classified or proprietary material that cannot be made available to the public is not acceptable as a dissertation.
 Completing the dissertation requires preparation of the document according to Graduate School guidelines, and submitting the completed (and successfully defended) dissertation to the Graduate School.

-A completed draft of the dissertation must be distributed to the advisory committee chair two weeks prior to the final examination.
+A completed draft of the dissertation must be distributed to the advisory committee two weeks prior to the final examination.

 At a public final oral examination (“defense”), the candidate should justify the validity of the methods and conclusions contained in the dissertation and should demonstrate familiarity with the significance of the study in relation to the existing body of knowledge.